kubawerlos/php-cs-fixer-custom-fixers/README.md

 ```

 #### PhpdocSingleLineVarFixer
-`@var` annotations must be on a single line if they are the only content.
+The `@var` annotations must be on a single line if they are the only content.
 ```diff
  <?php
  class Foo {